 St Emilion France Travel Guide

 A not much local bus service connects St-Emilion to nearby towns like Libourne.
-Schedules are set infrequent and mainly cater to local residents, not tourists.
+Timetables are set infrequent and mainly cater to local residents, not tourists.
 For visitors, the train from Bordeaux has the most practical public transport option for reaching St-Emilion.

 Local bus services typically operate during daytime hours.
 Trains between Bordeaux and St-Emilion run multiple times a day from early morning until late evening.